allanvb/laravel-walletone/README.md

 If you discover any security related issues, please email [alan.vb@mail.ru](mailto:alan.vb@mail.ru) instead of using the issue tracker.

 ## Credits
-This package is actually a continuity of [pdazcom/laravel-walletone](https://github.com/pdazcom/laravel-walletone) whose author is [Konstantin A.][link-author]
+This package is actually a continuity of [pdazcom/laravel-walletone](https://github.com/pdazcom/laravel-walletone) whose author is [Konstantin A.](https://github.com/pdazcom)

 ## License

 The MIT License (MIT).
-Please see [License File](LICENSE.md) for more information.
+Please see [License File](LICENSE) for more information.